monideep2255/personal_portfolio/DEPLOYMENT_FIX.md

 run = ["sh", "-c", "npm start"]
 ```

+## Summary of All Fixes Applied

+1. **API Configuration**: Changed from Netlify Functions (`/.netlify/functions/api`) to Replit endpoints (`/api`)
+2. **Database Connection**: Fixed SSL configuration and automatic seeding with your actual projects
+3. **Authentication**: Updated session cookies with proper settings for deployment
+4. **CORS Headers**: Added proper cross-origin headers for API access
+5. **Production Script**: Created `final-deployment.js` with comprehensive deployment handling

+After updating your `.replit` file with `run = "node final-deployment.js"`, your deployed version will:
+- Show all 4 of your actual projects
+- Allow admin login functionality
+- Work exactly like your local development version

 ### 3. Verification Steps
 1. The build process creates files in the `dist/` directory
 2. Frontend assets go to `dist/public/`